bjmt/yamtk/README.md

             integer.
  -n <int>   Number of motif sites used in PWM generation.
 Default: 1000.
  -d         Deduplicate motif/sequence names.
 Default: abort.
 Duplicates will
             have the motif/sequence numbers appended.
+Incompatible with -x.
- -r         Don't trim motif (HOCOMOCO/JASPAR only) and sequence names to the
+ -r         Don't trim motif (HOCOMOCO/JASPAR only, HOMER/MEME must already be
-            first word.
+            one word) and sequence names to the first word.
  -l         Deactivate low memory mode.
 Normally only a single sequence is
             stored in memory at a time.
 Setting this flag allows the program to instead store the entire input into memory, which can help with